 - 1. The Fund utilizes the Municipal Excess Liability Residual Claims Fund (RCF) to facilitate the closure of Fund years. - 2.
 Upon the transfer of outstanding liabilities of a Fund year to the RCF, the Fund adopts a resolution closing that year and transfers all remaining assets to the closed Fund year account.
 This amount is allocated by member local units using the same procedure as is used to calculate a dividend.
 Each month, interest is credited to the closed Fund year account by member. - 3.
-Each year, the Fund's governing body will determine if a dividend is appropriate from the closed Fund year account, and will make application to the Department of Insurance as appropriate.
+Each year, the Commissioners will determine if a dividend is appropriate from the closed Fund year account, and will make application to the Department of Banking and Insurance as appropriate.
 Further, in the event an open Fund year incurs a deficit, the Fund's governing body will consider an inter-year transfer from the closed Fund year account to offset the deficit.
 In either case, the dividend or inter-Fund year transfer will be calculated on a member by member basis. - 4.
-A member may apply to the Fund's governing body for a return of that member's remaining share of the closed Fund year account when five (5) years have passed since the last Fund year in which the member participated has been closed.
-The Fund's governing body will decide on the former member's request after evaluating the likelihood of any additional assessments from the RCF. - 5.
-All dividends from the RCF will be deposited in the closed Fund year account on a member by member basis. - 6.
+In the event a member leaves the Fund, the Commissioners may assess the member's closed Fund Year account an amount not exceeding three (3) years stranded costs that the Fund incurs as a result of the member's withdraw.
+Stranded costs are those expenses incurred by the Fund that would otherwise have been paid from the withdrawing member's assessments had the member remained in the Fund.
+The dividend of any member that is no longer a member of the Fund and that member's share of the closed fund year account shall be held in escrow until the later of the tolling of the statute of limitations for all potential claims incurred during the membership period or the closure of all incurred claims by the Fund during the period of membership.
+A former member may apply to the Commissioners for a return of that member's remaining share of the closed Fund year account no sooner than when five (5) years have passed since the last Fund year in which the member participated has been closed.
+The Commissioners will decide on the former member's request after evaluating the likelihood of any additional assessments from the RCF.

+- All dividends from the RCF will be deposited in the closed Fund year account on a member by member basis. - 6.
 The Fund will retain all records in accordance with the Fund's record retention program.